simplytesthere/docusaurus-base/docs/Networking and Connectivity/ASC-Guest Self-Registration Instructions.md

 ## Overview

 Here’s how to connect to ASC-Guest Self-Registration.
-If you’re unsure that you should connect to this Wi-Fi instance, refer to the info chart [here](https://asc-testsite2.netlify.app/docs/contact-info-hours).
+If you’re unsure that you should connect to this Wi-Fi connection, refer to the info chart [here](https://asc-testsite2.netlify.app/docs/contact-info-hours).

 :::important
 You will need your device’s MAC address to complete these steps.
 If you're unsure of how to find the MAC address of your respective device, please web search `“[device name] MAC address”` (ex: Firestick MAC Address.)